You’re one step closer to drinking tequilas, wearing sombreros and feasting on nachos with our handy guide on Mexico departure tax.

 - Virgin Atlantic

-Need to know: As of May 2019 TUI, previously known as Thomson, will also include departure tax within their holiday costs.
+Need to know: In May 2019 TUI, previously known as Thomson, will also include departure tax within their holiday costs.

 Your exit tax will be paid at the check-in desk as you’re leaving Mexico in either Mexican Peso, US Dollars or Sterling.
 Please note, you can’t pay by card or cheque.